 Visit the pre-Columbian ruins

 Perched on the top of a mountain overlooking Oaxaca is the remains of what was once an awe inspiring city.
 Monte Alban is a world heritage site and was the capital of the Zapotec empire and, incredibly, is build on an enormous level plain which was created by the removal of the mountain top.
 No small achievement today but considering it was cleared more than 2000 years ago it is astounding.
 There are many buildings to explore and the views on a clear day are worth the price of admission alone.
+Hire a car to get here or visit two sets of ruins in one day on this Monte Alban and Mitla combo tour!

 Don’t worry, you won’t have to sit through hours of prayer services.
 But you should definitely visit some of the Spanish Colonial churches dotted around the city.
 The main one is the Templo de Santo Domingo which is over 400 years old and quite beautiful to see.
 However the real beauty is on the inside where you will find some of the most ornate decoration you will ever find, including a magnificent tree of life on the ceiling of the main area.
 It seems there is a beautiful old church on every corner.